JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `getNonRewardPotsTotal`

-Get the total amount of tokens `_token` minus amount reserved to be paid to the reputation and token holders as rewards
+Get the total amount of tokens `_token` minus amount reserved to be paid to the reputation and token holders as rewards.

 **Parameters**